 As per a study by RightScale, cloud-management provider, the percentage of enterprises that have adopted DevOps principles reached 84% in 2017 but the same study shows that just 30% of these enterprises have been able to scale it to company-wide adoption.
 Enterprises looking for company-wide adoption must learn that DevOps is a work in progress and requires the strategic view of sustaining its usability, objectives, and effectiveness.
 DevOps is neither best of the industry’s toolkit nor team nor process; it is a shift in how IT teams lead by the DevOps practices work where people come first then the technology.
 The success of a DevOps team lies in understanding and internalizing this fact.

 At Qentelli, we work with businesses as a partner to drive their DevOps initiatives after having a firm understanding of their business processes, teams and where DevOps fit best for them and their people.
 We work as an “enablement” team and empower the existing stakeholders to adapt to enhanced roles and responsibilities to drive a successful DevOps implementation.
 Qentelli has helped setup DevOps Operation Center for many enterprises to continuously evolve their implementations.

 To learn and explore more in detail about Qentelli’s AI-driven automated testing solutions and DevOps implementations, please write to us at email@example.com.
 Our DevOps team will be delighted to engage with you.

-Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing and Continuous Delivery.
+Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing, DevOps Solutions and Continuous Delivery.
 With high performing engineering teams working in the dedicated Innovation Group, Qentelli brings design thinking to address complex business problems and enables Continuous Delivery across Enterprise IT through automation for its global customers – www.qentelli.com